Coltrane changes: Standard substitution

-Although "Giant Steps" and "Countdown" are perhaps the most famous examples, both of these compositions use slight variants of the standard Coltrane changes (The first eight bars of "Giant Steps" uses a shortened version that does not return to the I chord, and in "Countdown" the progression begins on ii7 each time.)
-The standard substitution can be found in several Coltrane compositions and arrangements recorded around this time.
-These include: "26-2" (a reharmonization of Charlie Parker's "Confirmation"), "Satellite" (based on the standard "How High the Moon"), "Exotica" (loosely based on the harmonic form of "I Can't Get Started"), Coltrane's arrangement of "But Not for Me", and on the bridge of his arrangement of "Body and Soul".
+Although "Giant Steps" and "Countdown" are perhaps the most famous examples, both use slight variants of the standard Coltrane changes (the first eight bars of "Giant Steps" use a shortened version that does not return to I, and in "Countdown" the progression begins on ii7 each time).
+The standard substitution can be found in several Coltrane compositions and arrangements recorded around this time, including "26-2" (a reharmonization of Charlie Parker's "Confirmation"), "Satellite" (based on the standard "How High the Moon"), "Exotica" (loosely based on the harmonic form of "I Can't Get Started"), Coltrane's arrangement of "But Not for Me", and the bridge of his arrangement of "Body and Soul".

-In "Fifth House" (based on "Hot House", i.e. "What Is This Thing Called Love") the standard substitution is implied over an ostinato bass pattern with no chordal instrument instructed to play the chord changes.
-When Coltrane's improvisation superimposes this progression over the ostinato bass, it is easy to hear how he used this concept for his more free playing in later years.
+In "Fifth House" (based on "Hot House", i.e. "What Is This Thing Called Love?") the standard substitution is implied over an ostinato bass pattern with no chordal instrument instructed to play the chord changes.
+When Coltrane's improvisation superimposes this progression over the ostinato bass, it is easy to hear how he used this concept for his freer playing in later years.